Level/abstract-level/README.md

 ### `db.open([options][, callback])`

 Open the database.
 The `callback` function will be called with no arguments when successfully opened, or with a single error argument if opening failed.
 If no callback is provided, a promise is returned.
-Options passed to `open()` take precedence over options passed to the constructor.
-Not all implementations support the `createIfMissing` and `errorIfExists` options (notably `memdown` and `level-js`).
+Options passed to `open()` take precedence over options passed to the database constructor.
+Not all implementations support the `createIfMissing` and `errorIfExists` options (notably [`memory-level`](https://github.com/Level/memory-level) and [`browser-level`](https://github.com/Level/browser-level), previously `memdown` and `level-js`) and will indicate so via `db.supports.createIfMissing` and `db.supports.errorIfExists`.

 The optional `options` object may contain: